-YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 write independently at an age-appropriate level in a range of contexts across the curriculum write recounts using a sequence of events that is expected for English (eg linear text organisation, introduction and series of events in chronological order) may still use cultural references that they are unable to explain explicitly can identify most spelling errors of common words when proofreading use simple punctuation with accuracy use increasingly varied vocabulary, including adjectives to refine meaning (eg red car, racing car) have control over compound sentences can use alternative vocabulary to explain meaning in English if the desired word is unknown continue to use their first language and previous learning experiences as they develop an understanding of the differences in text types and linguistic features between first language and English to construct texts. use text models to assist with text structure and sources to provide essential content information plan their writing with particular audiences in mind use some formulaic expressions (eg I will now discuss) and employ structural features such as headings and subheadings are beginning to use phrases of time at the beginning of sentences to foreground particular elements of the text (eg At the beginning of the year), and use the passive voice as part of science reporting (eg The leaf was put in the sun rather than We put the leaf in the sun) demonstrate control over grammatical features such as tenses, different types of verbs, phrases of time and place, compound and complex sentences, and pronoun reference demonstrate a growing vocabulary, including technical vocabulary, for creating texts in a range of learning areas, and are beginning to understand how vocabulary choice is linked to the tenor of the texts (eg abdomen, stomach, belly) employ a range of modal elements and a small range of evaluative vocabulary in evaluative texts, and are becoming aware of the cultural sensitivities associated with certain words (eg a fat man) edit for accuracy of content, text structure, spelling and grammatical correctness. plan their writing with particular audiences in mind write clear, well-structured texts use expressions, collocation and colloquialisms, although writing may still not always reflect a native speaker-like knowledge of commonly accepted and expected ways of expression in the academic register demonstrate consistent control over a range of text types and their commonly used grammatical features incorporate direct and indirect speech, abbreviations, symbols and graphic devices for effect experiment with sophisticated language features such as simile and metaphor demonstrate a growing vocabulary, including technical vocabulary, for creating texts in a range of learning areas and are beginning to understand how vocabulary choice is linked to the tenor of the texts (eg abdomen, stomach, belly) effectively employ cohesive devices between sentences and paragraphs to create clarity and fluency reference sources correctly review and edit their work independently
+YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 write recounts using a sequence of events that is expected for English (eg. linear text organisation, introduction and series of events in chronological order) may still use cultural references that they are unable to explain explicitly can identify most spelling errors of common words when proofreading use simple punctuation with accuracy use increasingly varied vocabulary, including adjectives to refine meaning (eg. red car, racing car) have control over compound sentences can use alternative vocabulary to explain meaning in English if the desired word is unknown continue to use their first language and previous learning experiences as they develop an understanding of the differences in text types and linguistic features between first language and English to construct texts. plan their writing with particular audiences in mind use some formulaic expressions (eg. I will now discuss) and employ structural features such as headings and subheadings are beginning to use phrases of time at the beginning of sentences to foreground particular elements of the text (eg. At the beginning of the year), and use the passive voice as part of science reporting (eg. The leaf was put in the sun rather than We put the leaf in the sun) demonstrate control over grammatical features such as tenses, different types of verbs, phrases of time and place, compound and complex sentences, and pronoun reference demonstrate a growing vocabulary, including technical vocabulary, for creating texts in a range of learning areas, and are beginning to understand how vocabulary choice is linked to the tenor of the texts (eg. abdomen, stomach, belly) employ a range of modal elements and a small range of evaluative vocabulary in evaluative texts, and are becoming aware of the cultural sensitivities associated with certain words (eg. a fat man) edit for accuracy of content, text structure, spelling and grammatical correctness. use expressions, collocation and colloquialisms, although writing may still not always reflect a native speaker-like knowledge of commonly accepted and expected ways of expression in the academic register demonstrate consistent control over a range of types of text and their commonly used grammatical features incorporate direct and indirect speech, abbreviations, symbols and graphic devices for effect experiment with sophisticated language features such as simile and metaphor demonstrate a growing vocabulary, including technical vocabulary, for creating texts in a range of learning areas and are beginning to understand how vocabulary choice is linked to the tenor of the texts (eg. abdomen, stomach, belly) effectively employ cohesive devices between sentences and paragraphs to create clarity and fluency reference sources correctly review and edit their work independently